-Derivation of Wind Load on Buildings
+Derivation of Wind Loads on Buildings | Worked Example

 The subject of this post is the derivation of wind loads on buildings using Eurocode 1: Actions on Structures Part 1-4: General Actions- Wind Actions and the U.K National Annex.
-Kindly download the codes from the links provided below before proceeding with this post, as references will be made where necessary to the relevant clauses in the codes.
+Kindly download the relevant codes from the links provided below before proceeding with this post, as references will be made where necessary to the relevant clauses in the codes.

 Deriving wind load unto structures require the structural engineer to make sound sense of the environment in which the structure is to be constructed and the materials it will be clad in.
 The influence of opening within the building is also another major concern.
 To address this concerns Eurocode 1-1-4 creates some set of coefficients against which a base wind velocity will be factored.
 This is consequently converted to a pressure exerting a load on the building which can then be used for design by applying the appropriate partial factors.